10 Ways Deaf People Prove Us Wrong (PLUS Interesting Facts on Sign Language & Deaf Culture)

 Learn the fastest growing language in the United States.
-Sign up for ASL online classes.
+Sign up for online ASL classes, absolutely FREE.

 The three most common stigmas prevalent among deaf people is that they believe hearing people view them as stupid, weird, or unworthy of their time.

 “Deaf gain” is a real thing.
 Shifting perspectives from losing hearing to gaining deaf alters the mindset and turns a medical issue into a blessing in disguise.